When defining marketing 4.0, expert Philip Kotler stressed the growing importance of customer experience in their purchasing decisions.

 It’s necessary to create unique and engaging experiences in order to overcome the high competition in this market.

 This is where Interactive Marketing comes in.
-By using elements with traits of interactivity, it’s possible to optimize all stages of your sales funnel, from attraction to conversion, through nurturing.
+By using elements with traits of interactivity (like interactive content), it’s possible to optimize all stages of your sales funnel, from attraction to conversion, through nurturing.

 Want to know more about it?
 In this post, you will find out: